ECE444-2023Fall/project-1-web-application-design-group19-webcrafters/CONTRIBUTIONS.md

 # Contributing to the Repo

 Welcome to the GitHub Repo for Betula.
 We would love to hear your feedback!
-Here are the rules to contribute our repo:
+Here are the rules to contribute to our repo:

 1. Develop on a separate branch for each user story.
 2. When completed and you have code that is functioning as it should, make a pull request.
 3. Once pull request is approved, then merge your branch into the main branch and delete the separate branch.
-4. If code is not completed and you need help with debugging / further clarification, create a Git Issue and explain your progress so far and the issue in detail.
+4. If code is not completed and you need help with debugging / need further clarification, create a Git Issue and explain your progress so far and the issue in detail.

 ## For Pull Requests